uzairgabol/StudentSphere/README.md

 ## Note
 - This project was created for educational purposes and may require adjustments for production use.
-- For any questions or feedback, feel free to contact the project owner.
+- For any questions or feedback, feel free to contact me.

 ## Additional Resources
-- YouTube Demo: [Insert YouTube Link Here]
+- YouTube Demo:

 **Thank you for exploring StudentSphere!**